 Fundamentals of T&E Processes

-This three-day intensive course will describe the key principles of T&E as a critical part of systems engineering.
-The current world of T&E has evolved over the last 4 decades from a slogan mantra (“try before buy”) to a set of widely accepted principles and integrated practices.
-Industry and government experience has produced processes that now enable T&E to be a dependable indicator of progress towards achieving system performance objectives during a development program.
-The course will describe the procedures and tools that have emerged from U.S. military weapons acquisition programs and have been embraced by other government agencies.
-The instructors not only will focus on the application of this experience in the U.S. government programs, but also will describe how they are similarly applied in commercial programs and consumer product developments.
-Past course participants have included professionals from industry and from government, including the Departments of Defense, Energy, Homeland Security and Transportation.
-This course addresses the role of T&E in systems development, the determination of effective test requirements, integrating developmental and operational T&E, preparing a T&E master plan, coverage of T&E requirements in government contracts, and the role of modeling and simulation (M&S) in T&E.
+The course will describe the key principles of T&E as a critical part of systems engineering and acquisition.
+The current world of T&E has evolved over the last 5 decades from a slogan mantra (“try before buy”) to a set of widely accepted principles and integrated practices.
+Industry and government experience has produced processes that enable T&E to be a dependable indicator of progress towards achieving system performance objectives and capabilities during a development program.
+In the course, you will learn about the key policies and practices that have been adopted, what has triggered them, and what the future holds in this critical arena.

 What T&E’rs Need to Know about Program Management and Systems Engineering and Why

 Test and evaluation have too often and too long been perceived by many practitioners of these disciplines as stand-alone processes.
 Nothing could be further from the truth, as they are the foundations of developing the knowledge required to conduct effective and efficient program management and systems engineering.
 Therefore, testers and evaluators must understand, speak the language of, and properly integrate with the needs and processes of their major customers, the program managers and systems engineers.